Ian Gilmour, Baron Gilmour of Craigmillar: Personal life

 On 10 July 1951, Gilmour married Lady Caroline Margaret Montagu-Douglas-Scott, the youngest daughter of the 8th Duke of Buccleuch and sister of John Scott, 9th Duke of Buccleuch.
-Their wedding was attended by several members of the British Royal Family, including Queen Mary, Queen Elizabeth (later the Queen Mother), and the future Elizabeth II.
+Their wedding was attended by several members of the British royal family, including Queen Mary, Queen Elizabeth (later the Queen Mother), and the future Elizabeth II.
 They lived in Isleworth, and had four sons and one daughter.
 On 22 February 1974, Lady Caroline Gilmour launched HMS Cardiff.
 His wife died in 2004, but he was survived by their five children, the eldest of whom, the Hon.
 David Gilmour, succeeded to his father's baronetcy.
 Among the younger sons, Oliver Gilmour is a conductor and Andrew Gilmour (UN official) is a senior United Nations official.

 His grandson is the British historian Tim Bouverie.

 Death

-Lord Gilmour died on 21 September 2007 of undisclosed causes, aged 81, at West Middlesex Hospital, Isleworth, Greater London, after a short illness.
+Lord Gilmour died from complications of a stroke and pneumonia on 21 September 2007, aged 81, at West Middlesex Hospital, Isleworth, Greater London.